PasscodesApp/Passcodes-Docs/database-design-docs/README.md

 In this directory, You will find the general structure & format in which app stores users data.
 Also you will, find different schema of database that app uses.

-This docs will be especially usefulif you want to extend passcodes app functionaltity. or build your custom backend for passcodes app. (currently we don't support custom backend.. but, we will soon do so..)
+This docs will be especially useful if you want to extend passcodes app functionaltity. or build your custom backend for passcodes app. (currently we don't support custom backend.. but, we will soon do so..)

 ---